awinogrodzki/loform/README.md

 #### InputValidator

 InputValidator is an object which contains errorMessage as a string and a validation function.
-Validate function takes validated field value as the first argument and FormValues object as the second argument.
+Validate function takes validated field value as the first parameter and FormValues object as the second parameter.
 It must return _true_ if input is successfully validated and _false_ if otherwise.

 ```
 {